ioanmeri/software-engineering/11-data-structures.md

 - Otherwise set the next property on the tail to be the new node and set the tail property on the list to be the newly created node
 - Increment the length by one
 - Return the linked list

 ---

+### Popping

+Removing a **node** from the end of the Linked List!

+---

+### Popping pseudocode

+- if there are no nodes in the list, return undefined
+- Loop through the list until you reach the tail
+- Set the next property of the 2nd to last node to be null
+- Set the tail to be the 2nd to last node
+- Decrement the length of the list by 1
+- Return the value of the node removed

+---

+### Shifting

+Removing a new **node** from the beginning of the Linked List!

+---

+### Shifting pseudocode

+- if there are no nodes, return undefined
+- Store the current head property in a variable
+- Set the head property to be the current head's next property
+- Decrement the length by 1
+- Return the value of the node removed

+---